BlueBrain/nexus/src/main/paradox/docs/benchmarks/index.md

 # Benchmarks

 The main goal of the benchmarks was to analyze the hardware requirements for a Nexus deployment and to find potential bottlenecks.
+In particular, we were most interested in the following metrics:

+* **throughput** - how many requests per second the system can handle
+* **latency** - the time the system needed to provide response to the requests

+and how they were affected by different factors, especially:

+* **data volume** - how does the volume of the data in the system affect the performance
+* **hardware configuration and scalability** - does assigning more hardware increase the performance of the system and can the system scale both horizontally and vertically.
+* **clustering** - what's the effect of changing from a single node to clustered deployment, as well as, what's the effect of adding more nodes to the cluster.

+The description of the test scenarios can be found @ref:[here](scenarios.md).
+The test scenarios and scripts can be found in [nexus-tests](https://github.com/BlueBrain/nexus-tests) repository.
+The results of the benchmarks are described in detail in the @ref:[Results section](results.md).

 The benchmarks were run on a Kubernetes cluster deployed on AWS.
-Fore more details see [deployment configuration](deployment-configuration.md).
+Fore more details see @ref:[deployment configuration](deployment-configuration.md).
 The tests were run against v1 API of Nexus in October 2018.

-The test scenarios and scripts can be found in [nexus-tests](https://github.com/BlueBrain/nexus-tests) repository.
-The description of the scenarios can be found [here](scenarios.md)

 The benchmarks were using `final_number_of_instances` million of instances distributed in `final_number_of_projects` of projects.